Usage Guide¶

 • Set the HOME directory to a local or temporary pytest path with a configuration file

-You could also read the code and override server fixture in your own doctest.
+You could also read the code and override server in your own doctest.

 Custom session parameters¶